Serving in Estonia, Europe

 Religion: 69% non-religious, 15% Lutheran, 14% Russian Orthodox

-Estonia seems to have the most stable political environment in the former Soviet Union.
-It has joined the European Union as well as NATO and has become very westernized.
+Estonia has joined the European Union as well as NATO and, due to its small size, has westernized faster than any other former Soviet nation.
 Estonia is slightly smaller than Vermont and New Hampshire combined.

 Our Goals for Estonia:

-1. Evangelize by showing the love of Christ in personal contacts and relationships, and reach people through mass evangelism.
+1. Evangelize by showing the love of Christ in personal contacts and relationships as well as by taking advantage of open doors for presenting the Gospel.

 2. Disciple new converts through Bible studies and establishing a local church in Estonia.